 The University holds membership in the NAIA Mid-South Conference and competes with some of the premier athletic programs in the country.
-The men's program includes baseball, basketball, bowling, football, golf, rugby, soccer, swimming and diving, tennis, cross country, track and field, volleyball, and wrestling.
-The women's program includes basketball, bowling, golf, rugby, soccer, softball, swimming, tennis, volleyball, lacrosse, cross country, and track and field.
+The men's program includes baseball, basketball, bowling, cheer, diving, football, golf, rugby, soccer, swimming and diving, tennis, cross country, track and field, volleyball, and wrestling.
+The women's program includes basketball, bowling, cheer, dance, diving, golf, soccer, softball, swimming, tennis, volleyball, lacrosse, cross country, and track and field.
 The athletic program supports the concept of the student-athlete, placing priority on the student's academic progress.
 Academic progress is monitored for all athletes.